1. Arlington National Cemetery is located on Confederate General Robert E. Lee’s confiscated estate.

 After seizing Lee’s estate, the federal government set aside acreage to be a model community for emancipated, freed and fugitive slaves.
 Freedman’s Village included farmland, homes, a hospital, a school and a mess hall before shuttering in 1900.
 African-Americans who lived at the village were buried on the property, and their graves were incorporated into Section 27 of Arlington National Cemetery.
 Their headstones are inscribed with “citizen” or “civilian.”

-7. There may never be another addition to the Tomb of the Unknowns.
+7. There may never be another addition to the Tomb of the Unknown Soldier.

-Among the 5,000 unknowns entombed at Arlington are the unidentified remains of World War I, World War II and Korean War servicemen buried at the Tomb of the Unknowns.
+Among the 5,000 unknowns entombed at Arlington are the unidentified remains of World War I, World War II and Korean War servicemen buried at the Tomb of the Unknown Soldier.
 An unknown from the Vietnam War was entombed in 1984, but the remains were exhumed in 1998, positively identified by DNA testing as those of Air Force First Lieutenant Michael Joseph Blassie and reinterred at a military cemetery in Missouri.
-Advancements in DNA testing may mean that all future remains will be able to be positively identified and no future interments at the Tomb of the Unknowns will occur.
+Advancements in DNA testing may mean that all future remains will be able to be positively identified and no future interments at the Tomb of the Unknown Soldier will occur.

 8. Soldiers plant flags in front of every tombstone on Memorial Day weekend.

-On every Memorial Day weekend since 1948, troops in the 3rd U.S. Infantry Regiment—the Army’s official ceremonial unit known as the “Old Guard”—have placed small American flags in front of all of Arlington’s tombstones.
+On every Memorial Day weekend since 1948, troops in the 3rd U.S. Infantry Regiment—the Army’s official ceremonial unit known as the “Old Guard”—have placed small American flags in front of all of Arlington’s U.S. tombstones.
 Each flag is planted precisely one foot in front of a grave marker and perfectly centered.
-This year, 1,700 soldiers participated in the tradition known as “Flags-In.”
-They planted approximately 220,000 flags on the Thursday evening before Memorial Day, and they will be removed at the holiday’s conclusion.